Slated profiles are divided into two main types - projects and people. Each project has an overall Project Score, and each person has a Member Score.

-A Personal Slated Score is an analysis of a member’s credited work history and is used to estimate project team strength.
+A Member Score is an analysis of a member’s credited work history and is used to estimate project team strength.
 Scores are out of 100, adjusted for inflation, depreciate over time, and factor in the following criteria: box office, profitability, series success, festival and awards, role rank, and company rank.

 The score from a member’s highest scoring role will be the one displayed.

 - For example, if you have a 50 director score and a 20 writer score, the 50 would be displayed.

 Members that have both film and TV credits will display the higher of these two scores.

 - For example, if you have a 50 score in producing TV, and a 20 in producing films, the 50 score would be displayed.

 Festival and award nominations and wins are automatically factored into Member Scores.

 - This means your Slated score, as well as all other members’ scores you see on Slated, have already factored in awards and festival wins.